20 Amazing Reasons to Become a Phlebotomy Tech

 15) Challenge Yourself Every Day

-Just like people, no two shifts are ever the same.
-Different situations require special protocol, obligating phlebotomists to think quickly and act.
-For people seeking a routine job, keep moving.
-Phlebotomy is for those that love to think on their feet.
+No two shifts are ever the same.
+Different situations require special protocol, obligating phlebotomists to think and act quickly.
+For people seeking a routine job, keep moving: Working as a phlebotomist is for those that love to think on their feet.

 16) Save Lives by Drawing Plasma

-Plasma is produced by the human body and makes up over 50% of blood volume.
 Plasma donation is a vital process for millions of Americans who suffer from blood clotting and autoimmune problems.
-Phlebotomy techs safely and accurately take these donations, comfort donors, and are the first step in the process of saving lives.
+Phlebotomy techs safely and accurately take these donations, comfort donors, and are the first step in lifesaving processes.

-Assisting doctors in determining a patient’s affliction is an incredible privilege, and phlebotomists’ accurately procured, labeled, and cared for blood samples can speed up diagnoses.
-These blood draws can detect bacterial infections, cholesterol levels, diseases, and more.
+Assisting doctors in determining a patient’s affliction is an incredible privilege.
+With phlebotomists’ accurate, well-labeled, and carefully drawn blood samples, diagnoses can detect bacterial infections, cholesterol levels, diseases, and much more.

 18) Help People Get Over Their Fears